enrichdev-en/password_generator/README.md

+# Password Generator

-#A simple password generator built with HTML, CSS and Javascript
+A simple password generator built with HTML, CSS and Javascript

 Inspired by Traversy Media.